 Tax bills are mailed out twice each year, typically in January and June.
 Generally, the 1st half taxes are due on the second Friday in February and the 2nd half taxes are due on the second Friday in July.

-The due date for payment of real estate taxes is established by the Treasurer but is dependent on when the Auditor provides the actual computer file of correctly calculated tax amounts.
-Generally, the 1st half taxes are due on the second Friday in February, and the 2nd half taxes are due on the second Friday in July.
+The due date for payment of real estate taxes is established by the Treasurer, but is dependent upon when the Auditor provides the actual computer file of correctly calculated tax amounts.
+Generally, the 1st half taxes are due on the second Friday in February and the 2nd half taxes are due on the second Friday in July.

-You can determine the amount of your taxes by clicking on Search and Pay Property Taxes tab on this website and finding your property.
+You can determine the amount of your taxes by visiting the Pay Taxes portion of the Auditor’s Website and searching for your property.

 Allen County Treasurer

 NOTE: You do not have to be a customer of these institutions to drop-off your payment with them.
 They serve as an extension of the Allen County Treasurer’s Office and provide this service Free of Charge to all Allen County Taxpayers!
 It is their way of giving back to our community!
 These institutions only collect payments from mid January to the February deadline; and from mid June to the July deadline.
 They do not take payments year round.

 YES, for your Real Estate taxes we have several ways to do this:

 YES.
 You can enroll in the TEPP (In-House Escrow) Program – this is where we send you monthly coupons that can be paid at your convenience.
 Your annual taxes are spread over 10 months.
-You will receive four coupons each half year with the balance of your half taxes on your actual tax bill (half taxes broken into five payments).
+You will receive four coupons each half year and then the balance remaining on your half taxes will be on your actual tax bill (half taxes broken into five payments).
 To sign up for this program, please click HERE to download the agreement form.